 Tip: follow these configuring Backlink Audit steps to help set up your first audit.

-Once all of your backlinks are collected, Semrush looks for any potentially toxic backlinks and helps you remove them via outreach emails (sent directly to website owners) or creating a Disavow file to send to Google.
+Once all of your backlinks are collected, Semrush looks for any potentially toxic backlinks and helps you remove them via outreach emails (sent directly to website owners) or by creating a Disavow file to send to Google.
 Either action will help you avoid a potential Google penalty.

 If you already have a Backlink Audit set up for this domain, you will be able to see your Backlink Audit’s overall toxicity score and go directly to your Project from the dropdown.